-To maintain, develop and implement effective and efficient strategies to minimize the incidence of arboviruses and mosquito nuisance within the community in as environmentally responsible a way as possible.
+To maintain, develop and implement effective and efficient strategies to minimize the incidence of arboviruses and mosquito nuisance within the community in an environmentally responsible manner.

 Objective

 The Mosquito Management Plan seeks to demonstrate how Council proposes to manage mosquitoes within the Gladstone region.